dayarthvader/message_processor/docs/system_design.md

 1. A client sends messages to the server
 2. There can be multiple clients sending messages at the same time.
 3. A client can send any number of messages.
-4. Each message should be acknowledged with an ACK or a NACK
+4. Each message should be acknowledged with an ACK
 5. Data integrity must be kept up.
 6. All messages should be logged to a single file.
 7. System must handle load in terms of number of concurrent clients and number of concurrent message transaction.
-8. Client can send messages of any length capped to a maximum number of bytes
+8. Client can send messages of any length capped at a maximum number of bytes

 ## Non-functional
 1. Stability and High-availability